Differentiable Model Selection for Ensemble Learning: Related Work

-Several works have focused on studying ensemble models for more effective machine learning.
-We refer the reader to \citet{DBLP:journals/fcsc/DongYCSM20} for a useful categorization of ensemble methods, depending on the underlying machine learning task to be solved.

-Ensemble learning often involves two distinct aspects: {\bf (1)} the training of individual ensemble learning agents, and {\bf (2)} the aggregation of their individual outputs into accurate ensemble predictions.
-The former aspect concerns the composition of an ensemble from base agents with complementary error profiles, and is commonly handled by \emph{bagging}, which consists of randomly composing datasets for training each ensemble member, and \emph{boosting}, which involves adaptively contriving a sequence of datasets based on the error distributions of their resulting models so that error diversity is increased.
-Many variations and task-specific alternatives have also been proposed \cite{DBLP:journals/fcsc/DongYCSM20}.
-For example, \citet{ensemble_pruning} studies the effects of various pruning techniques for reducing the ensemble size from an initial bagging ensemble.
-A survey focusing on the training of individual ensemble agents is provided in \cite{mienye2022survey}.
+Ensemble learning involves two steps: training individual base learners and combining their outputs for accurate predictions.
+The composition of an ensemble from base learners with complementary error profiles is commonly done through \emph{bagging} (randomly creating datasets for training each member) and \emph{boosting} (adaptively creating datasets based on error distributions to increase error diversity).

-The latter aspect is typically handled by classical aggregation rules over either the discrete class predictions or the continuous activation values of ensemble members. \emph{Majority} and \emph{plurality voting} are consensus criteria for choosing a discrete class prediction based on the most popular among ensemble members.
-Some works have attempted mathematically model more effective aggregation rules: these include \emph{super-learners} \cite{ju2018relative}, which attempt to form a weighted combination of agent models that maximizes accuracy over a validation set.
+A survey of training individual base learners can be found in \cite{mienye2022survey}.
+The second step is typically handled by classical aggregation rules over the predictions or activation values of ensemble members, such as majority or plurality voting.
+Some works have also attempted to mathematically model more effective aggregation rules, such as the \emph{Super Learner} algorithm \citep{ju2018relative} which forms a weighted combination of base learner models that maximizes accuracy over a validation set.
+This algorithm has been proven to be asymptotically optimal for combining ensemble members predictions.

-{\em This paper addresses the latter, challenging, aspect of ensemble modeling}: optimizing the aggregation of predictions from individual ensemble agents.
-In contrast to other methods, the e2e-MEL approach aims to learn aggregation rules adaptively at the level of individual input samples, rather than a single rule for all samples.
-This unique feature allows for aggregated predictions to be informed by the samples' input features with enhanced performance, as the paper shows in Section \ref{sec:Experiments}.
+{\em This paper addresses the latter, challenging, aspect of ensemble modeling}: optimizing the aggregation of predictions from individual ensemble base learners.
+The proposed e2e-CEL approach aims to learn aggregation rules adaptively at the level of individual input samples, rather than a single rule for all samples.
+While heuristic-based selection rules to derive input-dependent ensembles are not new to the literature, to the best of our knowledge, this is the first proposal of a method that learns such conditional rules in an end-to-end manner.
+A discussion on additional work is deferred to Appendix A.